-Further, a tremendous amount of new electric transmission and distribution infrastructure will need to be built at significant cost to New Mexico families and businesses to meet the demands without natural gas and satisfy policies that seek to "electrify everything."
+Further, a tremendous amount of new electric transmission and distribution infrastructure will need to be built at significant cost to Pennsylvania families and businesses to meet the demands to "electrify everything."
 While CEA supports voluntary efforts by consumers to use the types of appliances and services they prefer, the cost of forcing actions on them must be balanced against real-world, practical considerations that can help lower emissions today.